Welcome to the American People II blog. For those of you who have never posted to a blog before here are some simple guidelines:

 - Proof-read!
 Always proof-read and spell-check your post before publishing.
 Remember, spell-check does not check the spelling in the title of the post.
 A warning: this is a public blog and your posts will may be used during class discussion as well (big screen, 40 people reading your post,) so proof-read before publishing!

-- Comment: Reward good posts with praise and constructive crticism and discussion.
+- Comment: Reward good posts with praise and constructive criticism and discussion.
 Be prepared for comments from unknown sources that may not always be polite.
 Don't engage in flame wars with anonymous commenters.